More about Sacred Incense Myrrh

 Infused with warm, musky, earthy and woody tones.
-Myrrh resin, said to be one of the gifts of the three wise men, has been used since ancient times as an incense.
+Myrrh (Commiphora myrrha) resin, said to be one of the gifts of the three wise men, has been used since ancient times as an incense.

 Packed in plastic pots containing 35 grams.

 Myrrh is referred to in the Bible.
-Myrrh was used as a wine preservative in the ancient world.
-It was used by Egyptians in embalming mixtures.
+It was used as a wine preservative in the ancient world.
+The Egyptians used it in embalming mixtures.
 It was also used as an aromatic for perfumes, funerals, and insect repellents.
 It has a long history as a herbal remedy, used by Greek and Roman physicians, as well as in traditional Chinese medicine and Ayurveda.
-Myrrh was an important trade item in ancient times, often worth more than its weight in gold.
+It was an important trade item in ancient times, often worth more than its weight in gold.

 Commiphora myrrha, Burseraceae (Copal family), is indigenous to eastern Mediterranean countries, Somalia, Ethiopia, Eritrea, Yemen, and South Arabia.
 It is a large shrub or small tree that grows in the Middle East and Ethiopia and Somalia.
 A pale yellow oil drips from the cuts in its dull gray bark and hardens to form teardrop-shaped nuggets of Myrrh, which are powdered for use as an incense.